Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     :bit 2 (``0x04``):
         Whether the codec is stored in a byte previous to this compressed buffer or it is in the global `flags` for chunk.
+    :bit 3 (``0x08``):
+        Whether the chunk is 'lazy' or not.
+A lazy chunk has the header and bstarts in place, but not the actual block data.
+In addition, they have an additional trailer for making it easy to read the data blocks.
+In general, lazy chunks appear when reading data from disk.

 Blocks